 CARC 266 Active

-OA-266: Pharmaceutical Compound Preparation Cost Adjustment
+OA-266: Adjustment for Compound Preparation Cost (Pharmaceuticals Only)

 TL;DR